anonimorob/Distributed-Artificial-Intelligence-and-Intelligent-Agents/README.md

+Distributed Artificial Intelligence Projects
+This repository contains three assignments that explore agent-based systems using the GAMA platform and FIPA communication protocols.

-Project1 - GAMA and agents
+Project 1: GAMA and Agent-Based Simulation

-The first assignment focuses on the introduction to the GAMA platform and implementing a simple simulation for you to get familiar with the environment and agents.

-In short, create a project that simulates a festival where Guests (Agents) get hungry or thirsty.
-If they do, they should go to an Information Center (Agent) to ask for the nearest Store (Agent) that gives them what they need.
-Afterward, the Guests should simply keep doing something until they get hungry/thirsty again.
+This project introduces the GAMA platform for agent-based simulations.
+The task involves creating a festival simulation where Guests (Agents) experience hunger or thirst.
+When this occurs, they visit an Information Center (Agent) to inquire about the nearest Store (Agent) that provides food or drinks.
+Once satisfied, the Guests resume their activities until they become hungry or thirsty again.

-Project 2 - Negotiation and Communication (FIPA)
+Project 2: Negotiation and Communication (FIPA)

-The second assignment focuses on adding a second skill to an Agent, called FIPA for agent-based communication protocol to participate in auctions.

-In short, add an Auctioneer (new Agent) that tries to sell a product at the festival using the FIPA communication skills.
-The Guests should communicate back using FIPA.
-The interaction should be based on the Dutch auction (can be found in slides) where the Auctioneer starts at a high price and reduces it in every round if no one is willing to buy it.
-If the price reaches a bare minimum price, the auction is terminated.
+In this assignment, FIPA (Foundation for Intelligent Physical Agents) communication protocols are implemented to simulate a Dutch auction.
+A new Auctioneer (Agent) is introduced at the festival to sell products.
+The Auctioneer communicates with Guests using FIPA protocols, gradually lowering the price until a buyer is found or the auction is terminated.

-Project 3 - Coordination and Utility
+Project 3: Coordination and Utility

-The third assignment focuses on coordination between agents to achieve a task.
-For the first part, please consider that each queen can only talk to its predecessor and its successor.
+This project focuses on agent coordination.
+In a variation of the classic N-Queens problem, Queens (Agents) are only allowed to communicate with their immediate predecessor and successor.
+The goal is to achieve coordinated decision-making under these constraints.